 On my first day, however, the conditions were just about perfect.

 We had breakfast at 7.30 in the morning and then suited- and skirted-up at the base of the path.
 (Corniglia is the only one of the five villages without a harbor).
 We paddled south, most of us in doubles, although Ellen and I were each in singles.
 The water was calm and deep blue—a color you never see off New England.

 Seeing Cinque Terre from the water makes one thing clear one thing: titanic forces created the land we are viewing.
 The rock is sedimentary, with clear strata but also intrusions.
 In some places it is slanted at 45 degrees, in other places nearly parallel with the sea, and in others folded like a sheet of filo dough.

 In a few places it is vertical, rotated 90 degrees from how it was laid down eons ago.
-In one place it was folded to face the water, so that it looked like a smooth wall, no strata evident.

 We paddled close to the shore, which featured man’s efforts over many centuries.
 High on the slopes were terraces separated by dry stone walls.
 Once the entire coast was sculpted in a way that would hold its own against any Asian terracing.

 But the entire coast is now a study in entropy.